- The Kurdish-Iranian, 17, was set upon by a large group as he stood at a bus stop

 One resident told the Press Association: "There was a group of roughly 10 people that was kicking and punching him, and the rest, another 10 or 20, were all just around watching.
 Then when they heard sirens they started to go."

-has been set up to help the victim "overcome this horrible ordeal and show that he is loved and welcome here in the United Kingdom."
+A crowdfunding page has been set up to help the victim "overcome this horrible ordeal and show that he is loved and welcome here in the United Kingdom."